deeboy8/virus/README.md

 ## Overview

-This Python project simulates the spread of a virus on a variable population.
-It explores the effects of different factors, such as vaccination rates and transmission probability on the progression of a viral outbreak.
+This Python project simulates the spread of a virus on a population.
+It explores the impact of different factors, such as vaccination rates and transmission probability on the progression of a viral outbreak.
 This simulation provides insights into how preventive measures, such as masking and social distancing can mitigate the impact of the virus.

 ## Project Structure

-The project consists of three parts with each acting as a commands to be passed in the Terminal to execute it's specific task:
+The project consists of three parts with each acting as a command to be passed in the Terminal to execute it's specific task:

-1. **simulate**: Simulates the virus's progression over a variable day period.
-It tracks the health status of the population, categorizing individuals as susceptible, infected, recovered, vaccinated, or dead.
+1. **simulate**: Simulates the virus progression over a variable specified number of days.
+It tracks the health status of the population, categorizing individuals as either susceptible, infected, recovered, vaccinated, or dead.
 Via command line options, you can explore the effects of different vaccination rates and transmission probabilities on the virus spread.

-2. **analyze**: Runs multiple trials (e.g., 1,000) of a simulation to calculate the average number of deaths and the standard deviation.
-This functionality helps to analyze the impact of random variations and better understand overall trends.
+2. **analyze**: Runs multiple simulations/trials (e.g., 1,000) to calculate the average number of deaths per simulation and the standard deviation.
+This functionality helps to analyze the impact of random variations and to better understand overall trends.

-3. **visualize**: Will generate a histogram to visualize the number of deaths after running the simulation multiple times (ie, running analyze command for nsimulations).
+3. **visualize**: Will generate a histogram to visualize the results from running the analyze command for nsimulations.
 This provides a graphical representation of how varying factors influence the outcome of the virus spread.

 ## Key Features